Rohithprovide/IcosSearchSystem-1/replit.md

   - Increased WHOOGLE_RESULTS_PER_PAGE from 10 to 30 for better image grid display
   - Added environment variable configuration directly to main.py for persistence
   - Configuration now shows 30 images per page (5 full rows of 6 images each)
+  - Further increased to 100 images per page per user request for more comprehensive results
+  - Layout now displays approximately 16-17 rows of 6 images each (100 total images)

 ## User Preferences